HarryTortus/OrbitalShapes/README.md

-# PlumTree
+# Orbital Shapes
-A creative abstract JavaScript program
+A creative abstract JavaScript gravitational simulator Developed by HarryTortus using ChatGPT & Gemini